 Existing and proposed environmental legislation in certain U.S. states, Canadian provinces and in the European Union, regulating carbon fuel standards could result in increased costs and reduced revenue.
-The potential regulation may negatively affect the marketing of Cenovus's bitumen, crude oil or refined products, and may require the Company to purchase emissions credits in order to affect sales in such jurisdictions.
+The potential regulation may negatively affect the marketing of Cenovus's bitumen, crude oil or refined products, and may require the Corporation to purchase emissions credits in order to affect sales in such jurisdictions.

 The state of California has implemented climate change regulation in the form of a Low Carbon Fuel Standard that requires the reduction of life cycle carbon emissions from transportation fuels.
 As an oil sands producer, Cenovus is not directly regulated and is not expected to have a compliance obligation.
-Refiners in California will be required to comply with the legislation.
-A number of studies produced on the subject, including one that was conducted by an organization that advised on the legislation, suggest a wide range of carbon intensity values for oil sands crudes.
-This could make it challenging for refiners to distinguish between crude oils and may negatively impact the Company's ability to market and sell its crude in this market.
+Refiners in California are required to comply with the legislation.